acdh-oeaw/dse-static-cookiecutter/{{cookiecutter.directory_name}}/README.md

 `docker run -p 80:80 --rm --name {{cookiecutter.directory_name}} ghcr.io/{{cookiecutter.github_org}}/{{cookiecutter.directory_name}}:main`

+## Licenses

+This project is released under the [MIT License](LICENSE)

-### third-party libraries
+### third-party JavaScript libraries

-the code for all third-party libraries used is included in the `html/vendor` folder, their respective licenses can be found either in a `LICENSE.txt` file or directly in the header of the `.js` file
+The code for all third-party JavaScript libraries used is included in the `html/vendor` folder, their respective licenses can be found either in a `LICENSE.txt` file or directly in the header of the `.js` file

+### SAXON-HE
+The projects also includes Saxon-HE, which is licensed separately under the Mozilla Public License, Version 2.0 (MPL 2.0).
+See the dedicated [LICENSE.txt](saxon/notices/LICENSE.txt)